EvgeniiaS/Causal-Identification-Framework/writeup/measurement_maturity.md

 ## The Setup

-We use synthetic data with a known ground truth — two years of daily revenue across six channels, with a trend shift beginning July 1, 2025.
+This case study uses synthetic data with a known ground truth — two years of daily revenue across six channels, with a trend shift beginning July 1, 2025.
 Revenue is flat through mid-year, then grows at +0.4% per day.
 By November, the Paid Search baseline is 61% above what it was a year earlier.

 This growth acceleration is not incidental.
 It is the stress test.
 Any company with double-digit year-over-year growth will face some version of this when measuring seasonal campaigns — and it is precisely what breaks the simpler methods.